Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the US.

 13. Military Usage

 As well as being useful for navigation and other general uses, the military employs GPS when setting targets for guided missiles.
-GPS improves accuracy through giving the missile a specific set of coordinates, and reduces collateral damage through increased accuracy.
+GPS improves accuracy through giving the missile a specific set of coordinates, and reduces collateral damage by lowering the chances of the missile going astray.

 Land surveying takes place before construction or development.
 Over time, GPS has gradually replaced traditional land surveying techniques, mainly because it is cheaper, quicker, and usually more accurate.
 It often takes hours with GPS, rather than days.